 The Certification Question?

 The most asked CPTED question that we receive is about certification.
 The terminology can be quite confusing, a matter not helped by the inconsistent application of terms.
-The following outlines the key differences, which will help provide some clarity to the certification question.
+The following outlines the key differences, which will help provide some clarity to the certification question, according to a blog posted on the Life Strategies Ltd. website by Cassie Taylor on October 12, 2016.

 Certificates of Completion